 Boundary-Line is available under the following licence:

-Boundary-Line (as an open data product) is covered by the Open Government Licence (OGL).
+Our open data products are covered by the Open Government Licence (OGL), which allows you to:

 - copy, distribute and transmit the data;